 May 6, 2018: Juan is recognized with the Zellman Warhaft Commitment to Diversity Graduate Student Award at the DPE Annual Awards Banquet.
 Congratulations Juan!

 April 3, 2018: Moni is awarded the 2018 National Science Foundation (NSF) Graduate Research Fellowship (GRFP)!
-Jason and Patrick both received Honorable Mentions for the 2018 NSF GRFP!
+Patrick received an Honorable Mention!
 Congratulations NAP Lab!

 March 15, 2018: Moni was selected as Diversity Programs in Engineering’s (DPE’s) Person of the Month.
 Congratulations Moni!